 Sitting right in the middle of the central business district of Shanghai is the People Square.
-This is found at the People’s Avenue which is in close proximity to South Xizang Road and Fuzhou Road.
+This is found at People’s Avenue which is in close proximity to South Xizang Road and Fuzhou Road.

 The current location where the People Square is situated today used to be owned by the Shanghai Race Club.
 Yes, this was once a venue for horse racing.
 That was before the People’s Republic of China was established in 1949.
 When the government has implemented rules against gambling, then the place was converted to a park.
 Since it is an expansive location, the People Square eventually became a location for various events and celebrations within the city.

-Today, this has also been renamed as the New People’s Square.
+Today, this has also been renamed the New People’s Square.
 It is the perfect rendezvous for people, whether it is for business or simply mingling with friends or family.
 The total area of this beautifully manicured location sums up to more than 130,000 square meters.
 About 80,000 of which are covered with lush greens and trees.
 To make the place even more endearing, there are also several types of flowering plants which add a pop of color to the surroundings.

 It is fascinating that amidst the hustle and bustle of Shanghai, there is a tranquil garden where people can unwind and forget about their worries even for just a short while.
-There are areas which are dedicated solely for guests to have a seat and enjoy the impressive decoration of the People Square.
+There are areas that are dedicated solely for guests to have a seat and enjoy the impressive decoration of the People Square.

-If you visit the People Square, take time to walk along the pavements and explore the rest of the place.
+If you visit People Square, take time to walk along the pavements and explore the rest of the place.
 Before you leave, do not forget to try feeding the pigeons.
-Yes, the People Square is also home for more than a thousand pigeons!
+Yes, the People Square is also home to more than a thousand pigeons!
 They are so used to having people around, they would not even fly away if you approach them carefully.

 The People Square is frequented by many people, both local and foreign tourists, during the weekends.
 This is because it is situated in the middle of the towering commercial establishments.
-Some prefer the scenic route which People Square provides because it gives a pleasant break from their day to day obligations.
-The energetic vibe of the People Square is not only during weekdays.
+Some prefer the scenic route which People Square provides because it gives a pleasant break from their day-to-day obligations.
+The energetic vibe of People Square is not only during weekdays.
 On weekends, this is also visited by families because they get to spend some leisurely time with their kids.
 For many years, the People Square has served as a tranquil park, especially for individuals who live within the city.

 Since People Square is right at the center of the city’s busiest district, there are several establishments and landmarks which surround it too.
 The Jinjiang Tower is one of the most noticeable.
-Before all the modern changes in Shanghai emerged, this tower is considered as the tallest building.
-This was in 1987 to 1990.
+Before all the modern changes in Shanghai emerged, this tower is considered the tallest building.
+This was from 1987 to 1990.
 The recognized tallest building in Asia during the years 1934 to 1952 is also found close to People Square.
 This is the Park Hotel Shanghai.
 Most important of all, the Municipal Government Headquarters is found near the square.